PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

   - Biospecimen: GDC harmonized biospecimen data associated with the cases in the cart.
   - File Metadata: Metadata of the files in the cart (file properties, associated entities and workflow information if applicable).

-  Download the manifest file named `gdc_manifest_XXX_XXX.txt` where `X` is some identifier for this manifest to your computer.
-Also download the Metadata file named something like `metadata.cart.YYYY-MM-DDTXX-XX-XX.XXXXXX.json`.
+  Download the manifest file and the metadata file.
 If we peer inside the manifest, we will be able to see a tab-delimited file where each row describes a single file we wish to download.

 ```shell
 id	filename	md5	size	state